Bedford Modern School

-Bedford Modern School (often called BMS) is a Headmasters' and Headmistresses' Conference independent school in Bedford, England.
-The school has its origins in The Harpur Trust, born from the endowments left by Sir William Harpur in the sixteenth century.
+Bedford Modern School (often called BMS or simply Modern) is a Headmasters' and Headmistresses' Conference independent school in Bedford, England.
+The school has its origins in The Harpur Trust, born from the endowments left by Sir William Harpur in the 16th century.
 BMS comprises a junior school (ages 6–11) and a senior school (ages 11–18).

 The school has had four names.
 In 1873 the school became Bedford Modern School to reflect its modern curriculum, providing an education for the professions.
 BMS provided education not only for the locality but also for colonial and military personnel abroad, seeking good education for their young families.